The Banking Ombudsman

 - Please address your complaint initially to your bank and ask for a written response.

-- Is the bank's response unsatisfactory, please contact either orally or in writing to the Banking Ombudsman.
+- Is the bank's response unsatisfactory, please contact the Banking Ombudsman either orally or in writing.

 - Once a public authority is actively involved (e.g. a court, administrative body or prosecuting office), it is generally too late for the Banking Ombudsman to become active.

 - Please refer to the page Enquires for the detailed steps to follow.

 The Board of Directors of the Swiss Bankers Association (SBA) approved the membership request of PostFinance on 19 May 2016.
 By joining the SBA, the financial service provider is now

 At his annual media conference the Swiss Banking Ombudsman spoke positively about current developments in the legislation project Financial Services Act.
 Marco Franchetti said: “From the perspective of the Banking